AnggaNurwahyu/coder-bot/README.md

 - Implementing another AI Agent
 - Change the Bot from Code Helper into multimodal Bot (idk if i can possibly do this lol)
 - Use containers like Docker for example
+- Make the bot can read a code files from Discord chat

 # Usage
 ...idk...just...run the code? i guess?

 actually I'll add this later

+### BRUH
+This things sometimes broke I'll fix it later